ELEC ENG 3028 - Digital Systems

-A set of lecture slides, pre-recorded lectures, practice questions, worked solutions, and other supporting materials are available on the course web site.
-An FPGA development board is loaned to students for the duration of the course.
-This is required for tutorials but may also be used in a student’s own time, in the computer aided teaching suites for example.
+A set of lecture slides, pre-recorded lectures, practice problems, worked solutions, and other supporting materials will be available for downloading from the course web site.
+An FPGA development board will be loaned to students for the duration of the course.
+This will be required for tutorials but may also be used in a student’s own time, in the computer aided teaching suites for example.

-Online LearningThis course uses the MyUni web site.
-All announcements are posted on MyUni.
-Pre-recorded lectures, practice and tutorial questions, and other resources are available on MyUni.
-The gradebook is used to communicate marks.
-The research assignment is submitted using MyUni.
-A discussion board is available for course-related discussion.
+Online LearningThis course will use the MyUni web site (http://myuni.adelaide.edu.au).
+All announcements will be posted on MyUni and emailed to all students.
+Pre-recorded lectures, exercise and tutorial problems, and other resources can be downloaded from MyUni.
+The gradebook will be used to communicate continuous assessment grades.
+A discussion board will be available for course-related discussion.

 Learning & Teaching Activities

 Pre-Recorded Lectures: wherever possible the lectures follow the structure, terminology and notation of the course textbook.
-Slides and pre-recoded lectures are available prior to tutorials and, where material outside of the scope of the textbook is presented, detailed notes are provided.
-Students are expected to read sections of the textbook, watch the pre-recorded lectures and attempt some exercise problems in preparation for tutorials.
+Slides and pre-recoded lectures will be available prior to tutorials and, where material outside of the scope of the textbook is presented, detailed notes will be provided.
+Students will be expected to read sections of the textbook, watch the pre-recorded lectures and attempt some exercise problems in preparation for tutorials.

 Managing complexity: abstraction, discipline, hierarchy, regularity and modularity

-The digital abstraction: digital signals, number systems, logic gates
+The digital abstraction (review): number systems, logic gates

 Implementation technologies: discrete logic chips, microprocessors, gate arrays, programmable logic controllers and custom VLSI

-Review: Boolean equations, Boolean algebra, simplification, Karnaugh maps
+Review: Boolean equations, Boolean algebra, logic simplification, Karnaugh maps

-Logic synthesis: manual techniques, combinational logic in Verilog
+Logic synthesis: manual techniques, expressing combinational logic in Verilog

 High impedance & illegal logic states